-In addition to courses offered by the Program in Latino/a Studies in the Global South (course code LSGS), we identify courses from across the University which contain Latino/a Studies content.
-We encourage students to enroll in these courses, as well as those offered by the Program in Latina/o Studies, UNC-Chapel Hill.
+The Program in Latino/a Studies in the Global South (LSGS) offers its own courses and identifies classes from across the University that contain Latino/a Studies content.
+We encourage students to enroll in these courses, as well as those offered by The Program in Latina/o Studies at the University of North Carolina at Chapel Hill.

-Students interested in the certificate are encouraged but not required to take the introductory course (LSGS 101S) "Latino/a Studies in the Global South" first.
-It is offered currently (Spring '14) and will likely be taught again both Fall '14 and Spring '15.
-For more information on the certificate or to inquire about courses, contact .
+Students interested in the LSGS Certificate are encouraged but not required to take the introductory course, "Latino/a Studies in the Global South" first.
+It is being taught in Fall 2014.

-(Note: only courses in the top section of this list automatically count for credit toward the certificate.
-There is a separate note for courses in the lower section of this list.)
+(Only courses in the top section of this list automatically count for credit toward the certificate.
+There is a separate note for classes in the lower section of this index.)

 CCI, ALP, SS